JeyJer/CUDAProject/README.md

 - GBOHO Thierry
 - HEBRAS Jérôme

-(See the manual inside the "Rapport" folder to get more information about Compilation & Execution)
+(See the manual "rapport.pdf" inside the "rapport" folder to get more information about Compilation & Execution)

 #### Compilation :
 1. $ cd build